kumaramar9993/customer-experience-analyzer/README.md

 11. **Common Failures** : Identify and analyze recurring issues, bugs, or system failures reported by users.
 12. **Frequent Issues** : Examine the most frequently mentioned user complaints or difficulties to prioritize areas needing immediate

+> [!NOTE]
+> You can outline specific items within each category to guide the tagging process, ensuring that GPT focuses on these predefined elements for tagging.
+Without this guidance, GPT might default to using its own knowledge base to determine tags within each category.
+>
 ## Generating Actionable Insights

 ## Creating a Streamlit app for tracking issues